I mean we LOVE our sourdough simply smothered in butter, but this is perfect for a lazy Sunday morning or a friend’s brunch.

 1 tbsp olive oil

 2 slices sourdough

-energy in kcal 543 fibre 13g fat 17g, and of which saturates 3.4g carbohydrates 68g, and of which sugars 6.3g protein 26g allergens tree nuts, gluten
+(per portion) energy in kcal 543 fibre 13g fat 17g, and of which saturates 3.4g carbohydrates 68g, and of which sugars 6.3g protein 26g allergens tree nuts, gluten

 *To soak cashews, place in a bowl and cover with water by an inch for 2 hours.
 Drain and rinse.